harshnandan/carnd-t1-p1/writeup.md

 * This was followed by Canny edge detection which detects the edges in the scene
 <img src="./pipeline_steps/step_3_CannyEdge.png" width="480" alt="Combined Image"/>

-* A mask was designed keeping in mind the perspective view of the lane, this helps to focus on region of interest when perform line detection using Hough transform.
+* A mask was designed keeping in mind the perspective view of the lane, this helps to focus on region of interest when perform line detection using Hough transform

 <img src="./pipeline_steps/step_4_RegionInterest.png" width="480" alt="Combined Image"/> <img src="./pipeline_steps/step_5_Lines.png" width="480" alt="Combined Image"/>

-* A bitwise 'and' operation was
+* A weighted sum between the original image and image with lines is done to draw the lines on the image.
 <img src="./pipeline_steps/step_6_Superimposed.png" width="480" alt="Combined Image"/>

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+*

 ### 2. Identify potential shortcomings with your current pipeline